zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 # Order of authentication in Zowe Clients

-This document identifies a design to enable users to specify the order in which credentials are selected for authentication when multiple credentials are specified by the user.
+This document proposes a design to enable users to specify the order in which credentials are selected for authentication when multiple credentials are specified by the user.

 Users may not intentionally specify multiple credentials for the same operation.
 However, because configuration properties can be inherited from a base profile or within nested profiles, it is possible that multiple credentials may be available when a Zowe client attempts to make a connection to a mainframe service.